facebookincubator/MCGrad/website/docs/why-mcboost.md

 ## The Problem with Traditional Calibration

-While methods like Isotonic Regression work well globally, they fail when looking at specific segments.
+While methods like Isotonic Regression work well globally, they fail to maintain calibration when looking at specific segments of the data.

-When examining segments (e.g., reactively reported Videos vs. proactively reported Posts), Isotonic Regression results in major deviations while MCBoost maintains excellent calibration.
+For example, when examining different segments (e.g., reactively reported Videos vs. proactively reported Posts), Isotonic Regression results in major calibration deviations, while MCBoost maintains excellent calibration across all segments.

 ## Key Benefits